 George Lucas describes Murch’s work as simultaneously “functional and dreamy, simple and complicated; they are quiet yet grab your attention.”
 Take a look at the website.

 James Murch is currently exhibiting at Cockington Court in Torquay and you can find more information on his website.
 He took part in Landscape Artist of the Year on Sky Arts and can be seen painting on Plymouth Hoe painting Drake Island, who many will be familiar with.

 His style is so beautiful, so vivid and the colours so exciting that I am hoping, one day, to acquire one of his works for myself.
 I think he is one of the most exciting landscape artists.

 We welcome news, photos and information on products and books, written, made by or even about Murch's that you would like to see promoted on here.
 Email details and we will print a picture and a review.

 Please feel free to contact me.

 My Heritage In Devon

 This Murch branch was a huge family, so I know there are many of you out there who also trace your ancestry to William and Sarah or further back to Thomas and Susanna or even further back.
 If you are, then you are part of a wonderfully diverse family of Murch's, who became actors, engineers, artists, novelists and journalists, servicemen who served in both world and other wars, servants, farmers, fishermen, scientists, film makers, pirates and wreckers, politicians and, I'm sorry to say it, a couple of murderers and numerous petty criminals.
-Most link back to the Salcombe area.
+Most link back to the South Hams of Devn.
 There is definitely a link to the early settlers in the USA who followed the Mayflower too.
-If you are in the USA then you cannot get better research than Dana Paul Murch's research into the first Murch's.
+If you are in the USA then you cannot get better research than Dana Paul Murch's research into the first Murch's to land in Maine.
 You can find links to him on the books page.
 However, Dana has no more copies of his book and you will need to access local libraries to source iformation.